open-craft/accounting/README.md

 Invoices can be loaded with line items derived from JIRA Tempo worklogs, given that the username of the provider on the invoice is equal to a username on a JIRA instance.

-Syncrhonization is guaranteed -- any line item that's tagged as a JIRA worklog will be checked against incoming JIRA worklogs, and a mismatch leads to deletion, whereas ones that don't exist yet always get added, thus ensuring a complete match for all relevant fields -- issue title, worklog description, worklog quantity, and so on.
+Synchronization is guaranteed -- any line item that's tagged as a JIRA worklog will be checked against incoming JIRA worklogs, and a mismatch leads to deletion, whereas ones that don't exist yet always get added, thus ensuring a complete match for all relevant fields -- issue title, worklog description, worklog quantity, and so on.

 You will also need a JIRA user that serves as a sort of 'service user', but it doesn't have to be -- any user that can access any other user's worklogs through the API is good to be used.